datafold-dev/datafold/README.rst

 Installation of *datafold* requires `Python>=3.7 <https://www.python.org/>`__ with `pip <https://pip.pypa.io/en/stable/>`__ and `setuptools <https://setuptools.readthedocs.io/en/latest/>`__ installed (both packages usually ship with a standard Python installation).
-The *datafold* package dependencies are listed in the next section and install automatically.
+The *datafold* dependencies are listed in the next section.

 There are two ways to install *datafold*.